 Dominating electron-electron scattering enables viscous electron flow exhibiting hydrodynamic current density patterns such as Poiseuille profiles or vortices.
 The viscous regime has recently been observed in graphene by non-local transport experiments and mapping of the Poiseuille profile.
 Here, we probe the current-induced surface potential maps of graphene field effect transistors with moderate mobility using scanning probe microscopy at room temperature.
-We discover micron-sized large areas appearing close to charge neutrality that show current induced electric fields opposing the externally applied field.
+We discover the appearance of $\mu$ m large areas close to charge neutrality, where the current induced electric field opposes the externally applied field.
 By estimating the local scattering lengths from the gate dependence of local in-plane electric fields, we find that electron-electron scattering dominates in these areas as expected for viscous flow.
 Moreover, we suppress the inverted fields by artificially decreasing the electron-disorder scattering length via mild ion bombardment.
 These results imply that viscous electron flow is omnipresent in graphene devices, even at moderate mobility.